A Hospice Chaplain's Field Guide to Caregiving

 Picture

 When the ancients and the moderns agree, I know it's true.
 Even the neuroscientists are on board.
 Gratitude changes our brain chemistry, in the moment.
 This is true even when we simply look for something for which to be grateful.
-The funny thing is, we don't even need to FIND it ...just the looking is good enough.
+The funny thing is, we don't even need to FIND it... just the looking is good enough.

-What do I have to lose?
+What do you have to lose?

 Stress?
 Depression?
 Anxiety?
 Worry?

-In other words, I have nothing interesting or useful to lose.
+In other words, I have nothing interesting or useful to lose when I fill up with gratitude.
 So try it; be grateful now.
-See if this small, sweet step does not make you...just happier.
+See if this small, sweet step does not make you... just happier.
 That's enough.

 1.